selwynpolit/d9book/book/setup_mac.md

 ### Code Sniffing

-You can set up PhpStorm to automatically look at your code and warn you of lines that do not meet [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards).
+Best practice is to install PHP Codesniffer as part of the Drupal dev tools in your project with `composer require --dev drupal/core-dev`.
+This will install the coder module and the PHP Codesniffer.
+You can also install PHP Codesniffer globally with `composer global require drupal/coder`.

-Go to: Settings, Php, Quality Tools, PHP_CodeSniffer
+PhpStorm can automatically look at your code and warn you of lines that do not meet [Drupal Coding Standards](https://www.drupal.org/docs/develop/standards).
+This is a great way to keep your code clean and consistent.
+To set this up in PhpStorm, go to: Settings, Php, Quality Tools, PHP_CodeSniffer

 ![Image of PHP Codesniffer settings](/images/phpstorm_codesniffer.png)